 Every city and county have laws that dictate zoning requirements.
 Before building a patio screen enclosure, it is wise to verify the procedures.
 Down the road, this will prevent you from making costly adjustments.

-Not all patio enclosure screens are created equal.
+Not all screens for patio enclosures are created equal.
 Quality patio screen materials make a huge difference.
 Some of the cheaper screens only last a few years.
 Therefore, what you save in cost, you’ll spend in maintenance and replacement.
 Dulando Screen & Awning uses Phifer Screens exclusively.
 There are many ways to evaluate the quality of a screen.

 - Durability – Phifer uses woven fiberglass which is maintenance free for 10-12 years.
 Fiberglass screen is simpler to use and does not bend as easily.
 Phifer screens have a variety of screens to best suit your needs from reducing harmful solar UV rays to adding privacy.